-- Expansion and attention to early childhood education including universal preschool and the use of early screenings and diagnostic evaluations to support school readiness; - Improvements in reading instruction provided in general education, making reading difficulties-a characteristics of most students classified as LD-less prevalent in our nation's elementary schools; - Shift in identification approaches, including the use of Response-to-Intervention (RTI) (see box), that might result in greater numbers of struggling students receiving early assistance in general education and reducing the need for special education classification; - Changes in the definitions of various special education disability categories.
-In 1999, Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (AD/HD) were added to the list of conditions under the Other Health Impairments (OHI) category in IDEA regulations.
-Since this change, the number of students identified as eligible for special education services under the OHI category has increased 150%.
-The OHI category now represents 10% of all students receiving special education.
+- Expansion and attention to early childhood education including universal preschool and the use of early screenings and diagnostic evaluations to support school readiness; - Improvements in reading instruction provided in general education, making reading difficulties-a characteristic of most students classified as LD -less prevalent in our nation's elementary schools; - Shift in identification approaches, including the use of Response-to-Intervention (RTI) (see box), that might result in greater numbers of struggling students receiving early assistance in general education and reducing the need for special education classification; - Changes in the definitions of various special education disability categories.
+In 1999, Attention Deficit Disorder (ADD) and Attention-Deficit/ Hyperactivity Disorder (AD/HD) were added to the list of conditions under the Other Health Impairments (OHI) category in IDEA regulations.
+Since this change, the number of students identified as eligible for special education services under the OHI category has increased 207%.
+The OHI category now represents 11% of all students receiving special education.
 While students with ADD or AD/HD do not represent the entire population of the OHI category, much of this increase is attributable to the regulatory change in 1999.
-Prior to 1999, many of these students would most likely have been assigned to the LD category.
+Prior to 1999, many of these students may have been assigned to the LD category.

 Despite this slowdown in the numbers of students identified as LD, once identified and found eligible for special education services, few students lose that distinction (i.e., are declassified) during their school career.
-The percentage of students with LD (ages 14-21) who leave special education has remained constant for a decade, with just 1.4% of students with LD being declassified annually.
+In 2008 slightly less than 3% of students (ages 14-21) with LD left special education.